Interesting facts about our ancestors

 We didn’t evolve from Apes

+One of the most interesting facts about our ancestors was that we didn’t come from apes.
 The commonly believed theory is that we evolved from an ape-like ancestor species who left Africa around 2 million years ago.
-The reason that scientists haven’t found the missing evolution link between humans and apes is because there isn’t one.
-Even though we share over 90% of our DNA with chimpanzees, we didn’t evolve from the same ancestor on two different paths, but instead came from a neanderthal type species that has ape like features, leading to the misunderstanding.
+The reason that scientists haven’t found the missing evolution link between humans and apes is that there isn’t one.
+Even though we share over 90% of our DNA with chimpanzees, we didn’t evolve from the same ancestor on two different paths but instead came from a Neanderthal-type species that has ape-like features, leading to the misunderstanding.

 There was no single cradle of Humanity

-Its believed homo-sapiens came from somewhere in east or Central Africa, but there is another theory that suggests they could have come from far East Asia.
-Homo-erectus is thought to have left Africa around 2 million years ago, but they didn’t evolve into homo sapiens until around 60,000 years ago, giving them plenty of time to change their genetics by breeding with the numerous other neanderthal species that evolved outside of Africa.
+It’s believed homo-sapiens came from somewhere in East or Central Africa, but there is another theory that suggests they could have come from far East Asia.
+Homo-erectus is thought to have left Africa around 2 million years ago, but they didn’t evolve into homo sapiens until around 50,000 years ago, giving them plenty of time to change their genetics by breeding with the numerous other Neanderthal species that evolved outside of Africa.
 This genetic mixing led to homo-erectus evolving into homo-sapiens in numerous locations and in different ways.

 Your ancestors were much shorter than you